AeroliteSR/DarkSoulsIconExtractor/README.md

 but can be optionally selected for atlas exports.
 `Alpha Threshold` - Any pixel with an alpha value less than or equal to this number will have their RGB values set to 0.
 Click to update the value.

+## Other UI features
+Double clicking the texture info box will expand it to show extra metadata.

+Double clicking the texture preview will open a fullscreen viewport so you can zoom and pan around the image.

 ## Searching entries
 You can press the `Search` button on the menu bar to open a prompt for a string.
 It defaults to Qt.MatchContains within the subtextures list.
 If you want it to search through atlases (for example, for DS2), check `Search Atlases`